Jointly organized by

 The Global Refugee Forum (GRF) Progress Review offers huge opportunities for growth—showcase your work, attract new donors, form strong partnerships, and even pursue funding!

-To help Refugee-Led Organizations (RLOs) navigate this environment, Aropa Consulting, Refugee Emergency Fund, PILnet, together with external colleagues, and supported by APNOR, are offering three types of free of charge expert support sessions.
+To help Refugee-Led Organizations (RLOs) navigate this environment, Aropa Consulting, Refugee Emergency Fund, PILnet, together with external colleagues, and supported by APNOR, are offering three types of free of charge expert support sessions, hosted at R-Space in Geneva.

 -